THE SHORT BIO

 Kim Bongiorno is the author, freelance writer, speaker and blogger behind Let Me Start By Saying.
 A New York Times bestseller for her humor essays, she also has a love of writing fiction.
 Full of ideas that excite her, not a day goes by that she doesn’t put (metaphorical) pen to paper.

 Kim lives in New Jersey with her family, and can often be found on Instagram, Twitter, and Facebook, regularly receiving accolades from the likes of Buzzfeed, The Huffington Post, Yahoo, and Today Parents.
+She has written for Real Simple, People Magazine, The Washington Post, Parents Magazine, Scary Mommy, Care.com, NickMom and many others over the years.
 If she were less tired from all of her late night reading, she’d totally add something really clever to her bio so you’d never forget this moment.

 THE FINER DETAILS

 Kim Bongiorno is a freelance writer, author, blogger, public speaker, and consultant.

 She is always ready for the next opportunity.
 Email her at TheKimBongiorno@Gmail.com, or connect with via your favorite social media outlet.

 Kim has been published in thirteen books, has completed another, is writing a new one now, has more novel ideas waiting in the wings for her to get to, and is always interested in pitching stories for fiction and non-fiction anthologies.

 I Just Want to Hang Out With You, August 2020